What is Ransomware – 15 Easy Steps To Protect Your System [Updated 2020]

 - Because ransomware can affect not only computers but also servers and cloud-based file-sharing systems, going deep into a business’s core;

-- Because cyber criminals know that business would rather not report ransomware attacks for fears of legal or reputation-related consequences;
+- Because cyber criminals know that business would rather not report an infection for fear or legal consequences and brand damage.

-- Because small businesses are often unprepared to deal with advanced cyber attacks (which ransomware is) and have a lax BYOD (bring your own device) policy.
+- Because small businesses are often unprepared to deal with advanced cyber attacks and have a relaxed BYOD (bring your own device) policy.

 Why ransomware creators and distributors target public institutions:

 - Because public institutions, such as government agencies, manage huge databases of personal and confidential information that cyber criminals can sell;

-- Because the staff is not trained to spot and avoid cyber attacks (ransomware often leverages the human factor weakness to trigger the infection);
+- Because the staff is not trained to spot and avoid cyber attacks (malware frequently uses social engineering tactics to exploit human naivety and psychological weaknesses);

 - Because public institutions often use outdated software and equipment, which means that their computer systems are packed with security holes just begging to be exploited;

-- Because ransomware has a big impact on conducting usual activities, causing huge disruptions;
+- Because a successful infection has a big impact on conducting usual activities, causing huge disruptions;

 - Because successfully attacking public institutions feeds the cyber criminals’ egos (they may want money above all else, but they won’t hesitate to reinforce their position in the community about attacking a high-profile target).